We are a very focused accounting firm – working exclusively with internationally operating clients or clients with international issues.

 We also work in a way that enables us to easily avail of the resources in any of the other Sheltons Group offices should the need arises.

-We prepare accounts from source documents, or on the basis of preliminary work from the client, taking Australian rules and the foreign client’s wishes into account.
+We prepare accounts from source documents, or on the basis of preliminary work from the client, taking Australian and overseas rules, and the client’s wishes, into account.